DimEvil/EBRIII/pages/posters.md

 There will be a poster session organised at the Empowering Biodiversity Research III 2024 conference.

 It is not necessary to present a poster in order to participate in the conference.
-The poster session will be integrated in the Biodiversity Informatics Market.
+Poster sessions will take place during the Coffee breaks, Lunch breaks, Biodiversity Informatics Market & Reception!

 The scope of the Poster session is: